Earn Horseback Riding Program rewards while participating in this exciting event.

-An AQHA Trail Challenge, sponsored by B&W Hitch, is a judged course that tests a horse and rider’s ability to work as a team and navigate through natural obstacles they might experience on a trail.
+An AQHA Trail Challenge is a judged course that tests a horse and rider’s ability to work as a team and navigate through natural obstacles they might experience on a trail.
 The purpose of a Trail Challenge is to enhance the horsemanship skills riders need while encouraging education, safety and fun on the trail.

 Download the AQHA Recreational Activities Guidebook to learn all the AQHA Trail Challenge rules.

 What are the divisions?

 AQHA will recognize an all breed division as well as an American Quarter Horse division at each trail challenge.
 Every division will include a youth and adult category.
 Within each division there are three levels:

 - Training level - New horse and rider partnerships

 - Intermediate level - Established horse and rider partnerships